CraftAcademyLabs/ca_course/guides/rails-52-scaffold.md

 # Rails with Testing frameworks

 This guide will provide a step-by-step instruction to scaffold a new Rails 5.2 application.
 We will be using a separate gemset to contain the dependencies used in this project.
-You should familiarize yourself with the concept of gemsets by reading more about them on the [RVM documentation](https://rvm.io/gemsets/basics) site.
+You should familiarize yourself with the concept of gemsets by reading more about them on the [RVM documentation - (https://rvm.io/gemsets/basics)](https://rvm.io/gemsets/basics) site.

 _Please note that this setup may or may not suite your purposes - the frameworks we use are the one that suites us and makes our workflow effective and productive.
 But it's up to you to form your own opinion._